CoderSubrota/event-management-php-project/README.md

 This project demonstrates a structured approach to full-stack web development, covering database management, backend development, frontend design, and deployment. 🚀

->>  You can check this code locally if the provided live website link showing some error.
+>>> You can check this code locally if the provided live website link showing some error.
 You can get my database in GitHub Repository just go to the database directory you will get the database.

-# User login information

-# Authenticate user login information

-Email: davidkrish22@gmail.com
-Password : David1234###

-# Admin login information:

-Email: subrota12@gmail.com
-Password: Subrota7867@%

 ---------------------------------
 ---------------------------------